-“Mrs Heathen can’t bring herself to accept it, but deep down, I know that Maisie was afraid of something.
-I think you will have noticed that she could be withdrawn, sometimes – perhaps a bit unresponsive, as if she were not quite there.”
+“Mrs. Heathen can’t bring herself to accept it, but deep down, I know that Maisie was afraid of something.
+I think you will have noticed that she could sometimes be withdrawn – perhaps a bit unresponsive, as if she were not quite fully present.”

-“Well, she wasn’t always like that.” he reached into his breast pocket and handed me a photo.
+“Well,” he continued, “she wasn’t always like that.”
+He reached into his breast pocket and handed me a photo.
 I knew at once that it was his daughter – only she was several years younger than when I had known her.
 It was a school photo, and she was smiling.
 It was a carefree, sincere expression, untouched by any underlying anxiety.

 “I’m not sure what it was, but something in her changed when she was thirteen.
 I think I know when it happened.
-You see, we lived for a short time in another part of England.
-In a small rural town up north.
-There were woods near to the village that had a reputation for being… unwholesome, haunted even.
-The place had a dark history, according to townsfolk.
-We were new in town, and had come because of my work.
+You see, we lived for a short time in another part of the country.
+In a small, rural town up north.
+There were woods near the village that had a reputation for being… unwholesome.
+Haunted, even.
+The place had a dark history, according to the locals.
+Work had brought me there, and we were new in town.
 Maisie didn’t fear the superstitions.
 One night at a sleepover, she and a few friends she had made at the local school thought it would be exciting to go walking through those woods.”

 “What happened?”
 I asked.

-“Nothing happened.”
-Then he hesitated, “Not at first.
+“Nothing happened,” he replied, then hesitated.
+“Not at first, that is.
 But things began to happen soon after.”

 “I don’t understand.”